square-0/cicd/docs/developers/Proxygen Roadmap.md

   - All
     - ❏ SHA-256 hashes of assets
 - Operating system integration
+  - ❏ System-wide or user-only
   - ❏ App menu item with icon
   - ❏ **SVG** and **PNG** icons for .pxg files
   - ❏ "Open with" association for .pxg files
+  - ❏ Proxygen executable can be scripted
+    - ❏ Don't put `bin` folder in PATH
-  - ❏ Proxygen executable in PATH, but not bundled FFmpeg
+    - ❏ Bundled FFmpeg should not mask system FFmpeg
-- ❏ Build scripts with **bash**
+- ❏ Build scripts with **bash** or **batch**
-- ❏ Nightly and release builds with **GitHub Actions**
+- ❏ CI/CD builds with **GitHub Actions**
+  - ❏ Nightly
+  - ❏ Release

 ## Transcoding objectives